Join the Kiwis who are hatching their tomorrow and have invested more than $1 billion with Hatch.

 ARK 21Shares Bitcoin ETF (ARKB), Bitwise Bitcoin ETP Trust (BITB), BlackRock’s iShares Bitcoin Trust (IBIT), Fidelity Wise Origin Bitcoin Fund (FBTC), Franklin Bitcoin ETF (EZBC), Grayscale Bitcoin Trust (GBTC), Tidal Commodities Trust I-Hashdex Bitcoin Futures ETF (DEFI), Invesco Galaxy Bitcoin ETF (BTCO), Valkyrie Bitcoin Fund (BRRR), VanEck Bitcoin Trust (HODL), WisdomTree Bitcoin Fund (BTCW).

+Since the election, bitcoin may be potentially closer than ever to pass the $100K mark, and the bitcoin ETFs that track the cryptocurrency, have climbed along side it.
 One of the initially most popular funds, BlackRock’s iShares Bitcoin Trust (IBIT), benefited from last week’s post-election bitcoin rally, taking the fund’s net asset value above their iShares Gold Trust ETF (IAU), despite the latter trading since 2005.

 What could be next for US inflation?